 - Autism from Medline Plus

-Learn more about symptoms
+Learn more about signs of ASD

 - CDC ASD Signs and Symptoms – Examples of the range of symptoms, ‘red flag’ indicators, and social and communication skill issues.